Grauwdy/ConfigADinAZ/README.md

 <h2>Lessons Learned</h2>

-Doing this lab has made me learn how to set up Active Directory and join clients to the domain.
-I also created users and assigned the necessary permissions.
-Active Directory is not difficult to learn despite all the menu navigation that takes place.
-This lab is a segway for me to learn about DNS settings in-depth and file permissions in action.
-I will go into detail about these topics in other labs.
+Completing this lab taught me the ropes of setting up Active Directory and smoothly incorporating clients into the domain.
+Creating users and handling permissions underscored the practical side of Active Directory, showing that it's not as complex as it may appear during menu navigation.

+This lab serves as a springboard for me to explore DNS settings in more depth and witness file permissions in action in upcoming labs.
+I'm eager to tackle these topics hands-on and deepen my understanding of the broader system administration landscape.